-- Student receives a zero on the submitted work or test. - Parent notification. - Incident recorded in student's disciplinary file. - Grade level teachers may also request a conference with student, parent, teacher and principal.
+- The student will receive no credit on the submitted work or test. - Parent(s) will be notified. - Incident recorded in student's disciplinary file. - Grade level teachers may also request a conference with student, parent, teacher and principal.

 Additional incidents may include: